Integrating Kubernetes into Traditional Infrastructure with HA Egress Gateway

-In many Enterprise environments, though, the applications hosted on Kubernetes need to communicate with workloads living outside the Kubernetes cluster, which are subject to connectivity constraints and security enforcement.
+Kubernetes changes the way we think about networking.
+In an ideal Kubernetes world, the network would be flat, and the Pod network would control all routing and security between the applications using Network Policies.
+In many Enterprise environments, though, the applications hosted on Kubernetes need to communicate with workloads outside the Kubernetes cluster, subject to connectivity constraints and security enforcement.
 Because of the nature of these networks, traditional firewalling usually relies on static IP addresses (or at least IP ranges).
 This can make it difficult to integrate a Kubernetes cluster, which has a varying —and at times dynamic— number of nodes into such a network.
+Cilium’s Egress Gateway feature changes this by allowing you to specify which nodes should be used by a pod to reach the outside world.
+This blog will walk you through deploying Cilium and Egress Gateway in Elastic Kubernetes Service (EKS).

-In the Open Source version, Egress Gateway allows one to specify a single Egress IP to go through when a pod reaches out to one or more CIDRs outside the cluster.
-For example, with the following resource:
+Egress Gateway allows one to specify a single Egress IP to go through when a pod reaches out to one or more CIDRs outside the cluster.

-All pods matching the app=test-app
+All pods that match the app=test-app

 label will be routed through the 10.1.2.1